RenqinCai/CoCoRec/README.md

       python main_time.py
 ```

-The datasets are Taobao and BeerAdvocate.
+The datasets are Taobao (https://tianchi.aliyun.com/dataset/dataDetail?dataId=649) and BeerAdvocate (http://jmcauley.ucsd.edu/cse255/data/beer/).
 Basically any dataset having sequences of user actions and the category information of items can be used for the algorithms.

 BibTeX for citation: